smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Supporting Haptic Input/index.md

 !!!
 NOTE
 SDL can only automatically detect `UIButton`s and anything else that responds `true` to `canBecomeFocused`.
 This means that custom `UIView` objects will *not* be found.
 You must send these objects manually, see "Manual Focusable Rects".

+Before Xcode 12.5, some built-in `UIView` subclasses, such as `UITextField`, responded `true` to `canBecomeFocused`.
+That is not longer true, and you must subclass these built-in views and implement `canBecomeFocused` to return `true`.
 !!!
 !@